gbaman/quick-reaction-game/README-Scratch.md

-## Python Quick Reaction Game
+## ScratchGPIO Quick Reaction Game

 **Introduction**

-This project gives you the opportunity to use electronics to create a quick reaction game that you will program using Python.
+This project gives you the opportunity to use electronics to create a quick reaction game that you will program using Scratch.
 If you have little or no experience of creating circuits do not worry, this guide will walk you through it and by the end you will have a fun game to play with your friends.

 ## Step 0: Setting up your Raspberry Pi